Are you a good driver?

 5. People support their own truth

 People tend to seek out opinions and facts that support their original beliefs and hypotheses about their financial welfare.
-In fact, people tend to remember only those facts and experiences that reinforces their assumptions about their finances.
+In fact, people tend to remember only those facts and experiences that reinforce their assumptions about their finances.

 So, the million dollar question is, “how will you deal with this new reality?”